onethinx/OnethinxCoreAPI/0x000000B1/readme.md

 This configuration is to accommodate the LoRaWAN US specifications and reduce joining time, and NEEDS to be configured for all versions since 0x000000B0.

 ### EU configuration
 For LoRaWAN EU region, a total of 16 channels are possible where the sub-band 1 represents channels 0-7 and sub-band 2 represents channels 8-15.

 The default configuration is:
-- subband 1 enabled
+- sub-band 1 enabled
-- subband 2 disabled
+- sub-band 2 disabled

 EU configuration example:
 ```